akorkos/cryptography-basics/README.md

 ## Documentation

-The results of the assignments are consolidated in the file [Cryptography 101 **(GR)**](https://github.com/akorkos/Cryptography/blob/main/Cryptography_101.pdf), as well as individually in their respective folders.
+The results of the assignments are consolidated in the file [wording **(GR)**](https://github.com/akorkos/Cryptography/blob/main/wording.pdf), as well as individually in their respective folders.